-Queen of short curly hairstyles, Alyssa, debuted a pixie crop recently and we're a huge fan.
-Do we dare go this short too?
+Alyssa, the queen of short curly hairstyles, debuted a pixie crop recently, and we're huge fans.
+Do we dare go this short, too?

-Described as a "lotion for hair", Ouai's finishing créme is the final step in your short hair routine.
+Described as a "lotion for hair," Ouai's Finishing Créme is the final step in your hair routine.

 The face-framing possibilities are endless with soft waves like Tia's.

-Achieve voluminous beach waves with this texture spray by IGK Hair.
+Achieve voluminous beach waves with this texture spray by IGK.